rikbrowning/rikbrowning.github.io/resume/index.md

 ### Technical Skills ###

 I consider myself a web developer and I have developed my technical skills accordingly.
 I love Javascript, it seems almost anything can be written using it.
-I have experience in different libraries such as **Knockout.JS**, **Angular** and **jQuery** but I am always willing to try something new.
-I have experience with the **LESS** CSS preprocessor as well as **Grunt** for building projects.
+I have experience in different libraries such as **Polymer**, **Knockout.JS**, **Angular** and **jQuery** but I am always willing to try something new.
+I have experience with the **LESS** CSS preprocessor as well as **Grunt** and **Gulp** for building projects.
 I have used **Typescript** extensively to provide type safety through out larger applications.
 I always keep up to date with the latest web technologies and try to integrate them into projects where applicable.
-I try to use **HTML5** and **CSS3**  where possible.

 I have gained experience developing **C#** applications ranging from command line interfaces, games to cloud hosted websites in the **Azure** cloud.
 Most projects I have been a part of have used **SQL Server** for data storage.

 Source control has always been used on projects I have worked on, so I have experience and knowledge in using **Git**, **Perforce**, **Subversion** and **Source Depot**.

-At HP Autonomy I was fortunate enough to receive **Agile** training and I am currently **Scrum Master** on a project.
+At HP Autonomy I was fortunate enough to receive **Agile** training and was **Scrum Master** on a project.
 I also try to write **DRY** code and always follow **YAGNI** which I feel is critical as over engineering is a huge issue on most projects.

 ### Outside Work ###